Xaxis/jquery.php/README.md

 ```

 ### Defining a Global Callback
-Define a global callback function so you don't have to pass one to a function requests every call if
+Define a global callback function so you don't have to pass one to a function request every call if
 we're working with the DOM.

 ```javascript